Gain insight to the field of addressing critical water supply challenges in sometimes equally challenging surroundings

 Freshly arrived, I obviously had a plan ready.
 After extensive acquaintance with all employees, we were able to adjust this plan to the local taste and approve it.
 Very smooth.
 My boss, however, was very ‘ambitious’.
 He said he would be satisfied if I could realise just half of my plan.
-On the one hand, a very reassuring statement (the bar is apparently not that high), but on the other hand it is also very frightening, because how many setbacks are normal here?
+On one hand, a very reassuring statement (the bar is, apparently, not that high), but on the other hand it is also very frightening, because how many setbacks are normal here?

 Anyway: I had a plan, I had 4 smart local engineers and about 10 mechanics - let's see where the ship is stranding.

 It quickly became apparent that my added value was not so much in the technical knowledge that I brought.
 DMA’s are simply not that complicated.
-My added value was more in my efficiency, list drive, my access to (higher) management and my direct link to project funds.
+My added value was my ability, list drive, my access to (higher) authority and my direct link to project funds.